PhotoboothProject/photobooth/README.md

   - LivePreview can be enabled/disabled (uses device cam).
   - Wedding specifig config to show a heart betweeen two names on the startpage.
   - Green screen keying can be enabled/disabled (chroma keying).
+  - Photo collage function: take 4 pictures in a row and let it generate a collage out of it.

 ### Prerequisites
 - gphoto2 installed, if used on a Raspberry for DSLR control